 - Stretch your arms out to the sides, keeping them level with the ground, or pose them in a way that feels right for you.

 Navasana offers a bunch of great benefits!
 It helps to make your body stronger and cleaner while also sparking your inner energy.
 This pose opens your chest and strengthens your lungs, making it easier to take deep breaths.
-Additionally, it extremely supports your entire endocrine system, particularly the adrenal glands, pancreas, thyroid, testes, and ovaries.

 1-strengthens your core abdominal muscles-